-- (a) Subject to the above, equal consideration will be given to all complete and qualified applications received by February 1 for programs beginning in September and October 1 for programs with winter intakes. - (b) Applications received or completed after the equal consideration date shall be considered if spaces are available in the program. - (c) Where further differentiation among qualified candidates for a particular program is necessary, it will be based on the College's assessment of each candidate's relative probability of success in the program.
+- (a) Subject to the above, equal consideration will be given to all complete and qualified applications received by February 1 for all programs. - (b) Applications received or completed after the equal consideration date shall be considered if spaces are available in the program. - (c) Where further differentiation among qualified candidates for a particular program is necessary, it will be based on the College's assessment of each candidate's relative probability of success in the program.
 The College believes that the most valid single predictor of future academic performance is a candidate's past academic performance.
 The assessment and subsequent order of acceptance will be based on one or more of the following as approved by Academic Council;